Are you throwing up roadblocks to your users before they’ve Activated in your App?

 In the video below is a presentation (snippet) from Bess and David where they cover some actual patterns and anti-patterns in Mobile App examples to compare with.

-In a followup post we will cover one popular B2B webapp (Monday.com) and summarize some patterns and antipatterns we’ve come across – especially for Mobile Apps!
+In a followup post we will cover one popular B2B webapp (Monday.com) and summarize some patterns and ux anti-patterns we’ve come across – especially for Mobile Apps!